Home → About Us

 Financial Reporting and Analysis

-Prepares and distributes the States Comprehensive Annual Financial Report, prepared in accordance with generally accepted accounting principles (GAAP); the States Schedule of Expenditures of Financial Awards (SEFA), prepared in accordance with OMB Circular A-133; the State's Monthly Undedicated Revenue Reports for the General and Highway Funds; and, selected budgetary financial information, prepared on the States modified cash basis of accounting.
+Prepares and distributes the States Comprehensive Annual Financial Report (CAFR), prepared in accordance with generally accepted accounting principles (GAAP); the States Schedule of Expenditures of Financial Awards (SEFA), prepared in accordance with OMB Circular A-133; the State's Monthly Undedicated Revenue Reports for the General and Highway Funds; and, selected budgetary financial information, prepared on the States modified cash basis of accounting.
 Responsible for coordinating the annual closing process with all State agencies and Component Units; coordinating the annual financial audit and Statewide Single Audit with the State Auditor.

 Agency liaisons provide technical assistance, training and information to CFOs and other financial personnel statewide to develop sound internal controls, to properly record financial transactions, and to comply with all applicable laws and rules relating to financial matters.